OmarHamdann/Flutter_Challenge/README.md

 2- After that, you will see the analyzer page.
 3- you can add an array to the input field and click analyze.
 4- in the bottom, you can move to the visualization page by clicking on the button.
+5- cloud icon: when you click the icon shows you a window asking for the city name.
+6- insert the city you would like to know its weather.
 ```
 ## :pick: Built Using <a name = "built_using"></a>
 - [Dart](https://dart.dev/) - Programming Language based on OOP